api3dao/vitepress-docs/docs/reference/airnode/next/concepts/gas-prices.md

 ### `priorityFee`

-(required) - An object that configures Priority Fee.
+(required) - An object that configures the Priority Fee.

   <div style="margin-left:32px;">

 #### `priorityFee.value`

-(required) - A number specifying priority fee value.
+(required) - A number specifying the priority fee value.

 #### `priorityFee.unit`